 Serving in multiple roles across his 20 years of nonprofit and fundraising career, Chris Stowers brings a wealth of experience to Missions Development International (MDI).
 A native Floridian, Chris worked with a nonprofit hospital system, Orlando Health, for 17 years, where he was the Vice President and Executive Director of the Arnold Palmer Medical Center Foundation.

 After moving to Brentwood in 2011, he served as the Vice President of Development and Senior Vice President of Philanthropy for HealthTeacher, Inc. and the YMCA of Middle Tennessee, respectively.
-Most recently, Chris served as a Senior Consultant and heading the Nashville office of the Winkler Group, a fundraising consulting firm with headquarters in Charleston, SC.
-He has worked with clients across the nonprofit sector leading them in the preparation for and management of multimillion dollar capital campaigns.
+Most recently, Chris served as a Senior Consultant and headed the Nashville office of the Winkler Group, a fundraising consulting firm with headquarters in Charleston, SC.
+He has worked with clients across the nonprofit sector leading them in the preparation for and management of multimillion-dollar capital campaigns.
 In addition, he has led several organizations through board retreats and strategic development planning.

 Chris has served on numerous nonprofit boards of directors.
 While in Orlando, he served with Lifework Leadership, a national ministry committed to transforming leaders across vocational, denominational and racial lines by clarifying their calling, challenging their minds and engaging their hearts for service.
-Through his participation in Lifework Leadership’s programing and board service, Chris developed a love for impacting leaders to better equip them for service.
+Through his participation in Lifework Leadership’s programming and board service, Chris developed a love for impacting leaders to better equip them for service.
 Also while in Orlando, Chris served on the national board for Nashville-based Christian Leadership Concepts (CLC) and has maintained many relationships with the leadership of this organization.